tpascarella/sr50/docs/lifestyle/budget.md

 [YNAB (You Need a Budget)](https://www.youneedabudget.com/)

-## They Become Non-Optional Once You're Married
+## Non-Optional Once You Get Married

 The one exception to my “budgets are optional” rule is if you’re married.
 If you’re married, 100%, both of you need to budget together.
 Financial problems are one of, if not the, biggest cause of divorce, and a divorce will cost you a quarter million dollars.